Laci1953/RC2014-CPM/Memory management library/readme.txt

 It can be noticed that this new alloc/free package allows the user to allocate more memory (~4Kb more), compared to the old one.
 This is probably because the new alloc/free algorithm works better, compared with the old one, in the case of a highly fragmented free memory.

+The file testall.c contains a stress test for the new memory management routines.

 Testing a C app which uses the new alloc
 ----------------------------------------